MusicDataset/md_homepage/content/musics/n/NinevariationsonaminuetbyDuportK537(1)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Nine variations on a minuet by Duport K537 (1)
+title: Nine variations on a minuet by Duport K537 (1)
 description: This is the description for Nine variations on a minuet by Duport K537 by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]